jasonrsavino/drupal-theme-starter/README.md

 # Drupal 8 Theme Starter

-This is a starter Drupal 8 theme that uses the Bootstrap 3 Frontend Framework.
+This is a starter Drupal 8 theme that uses the Bootstrap 4 Frontend Framework.

 ## Setup

 Make a copy of this theme and rename RENAME to your new theme name in these files:

-- /bootstrap/Gruntfile.js
-- /bootstrap/less/bootstrap.less
+- ./gulpfile.js
-- /RENAME.info.yml
+- ./scss/RENAME.scss
-- /RENAME.libraries.yml
+- ./RENAME.info.yml

-Rename the folder at:
-- /bootstrap/less/~RENAME/
+- ./RENAME.libraries.yml

-## Compile Bootstrap
+## Install dependencies
-- cd into /bootstrap and run `npm install`
+- `npm install`
-- run `grunt dist` to compile
-- You can also run `grunt watch` to autocompile

-## Add LESS files
+## Add SCSS files
-- Add new less files you nees in /bootstrap/less/~NEWTHEMENAME/
+- Add new scss files you need as `./scss/_newcomponent.scss`
-- Add them to be included in /bootstrap/less/bootstrap.less
+- Add them to be included at the bottom of `./scss/RENAME.scss`
+  - We're not globbing by default because it's significantly slower, but if your project will require a very large number of files, it could be useful to add.

+## Add JS files
+JS can be added in `./js` and will be bundled together by gulp.